tldr-pages/tldr/pages/linux/sacct.md

 `sacct --starttime=$(date -d "1 week ago" +'%F')`

-- Output a larger number of charachters for an attribute:
+- Output a larger number of characters for an attribute:

 `sacct --format=JobID,JobName%100`